Title IX: Increasing participation

 Advocates of Title IX's current interpretation cite increases in female athletic participation, and attribute those increases to Title IX.
 One study, completed in 2006, pointed to a large increase in the number of women participating in athletics at both the high school and college level.
 The number of women in high school sports had increased by a factor of nine, while the number of women in college sports had increased by more than 450%.
 A 2008 study of intercollegiate athletics showed that women's collegiate sports have grown to 9,101 teams, or 8.65 per school.
 The five most frequently offered college sports for women are in order: (1) Basketball, 98.8% of schools have a team; (2) Volleyball, 95.7%; (3) Soccer, 92.0%; (4) Cross Country; 90.8%, and (5) Softball; 89.2%.
 The lowest rank for female sports teams is bowling.
-The exact percentage is not known, however there are only around 600 students on women's bowling teams in all three divisions in the NCAA.
+The exact percentage is not known; however, there are only around 600 students on women's bowling teams in all three divisions in the NCAA.

 Impact on men's programs

 There have been concerns and claims that the current interpretation of Title IX by the Office for Civil Rights (OCR) has resulted in the dismantling of men's programs, despite strong participation in those sports.
 Some believe that the increase in athletic opportunity for girls in high school has come at the expense of boys' athletics.
 Because teams vary widely in size, it is more common to compare the number of total participation opportunities between the sexes.
 Additionally, the total number of college participation opportunities has increased for both sexes in the Title IX era, though solely for women when increased enrollment is accounted for, as men's participation has remained static relative to university enrollment, and men's opportunities outnumber women's by a wide margin.

-Between 1981 and 1999, university athletic departments cut 171 men's wrestling teams, 84 men's tennis teams, 56 men's gymnastics teams, 27 men's track teams, and 25 men's swimming teams.
+Between 1981 and 1999, university athletic departments cut 171 men's collegiate wrestling teams, 84 men's tennis teams, 56 men's gymnastics teams, 27 men's track teams, and 25 men's swimming teams.
 While some teams—both men's and women's—have been eliminated in the Title IX era, both sexes have seen a net increase in the number of athletic teams over that same period.
 When total enrollment (which had likewise increased) is controlled for however, only women had an increase in participation.

 Though interest in the sport of wrestling has consistently increased at the high school level since 1990, scores of colleges have dropped their wrestling programs during that same period.
 The OCR's three-prong test for compliance with Title IX often is cited as the reason for these cuts.
-Wrestling historically was the most frequently dropped sport, but other men's sports later overtook the lead, such that according to the NCAA, the most-dropped men's sports between 1987 and 2002 were as follows:
+Wrestling historically was the most frequently dropped sport, but other men's sports later overtook the lead.
+According to the NCAA, the most-dropped men's sports between 1987 and 2002 were as follows: